OsmanKAYI/full-stack-roadmap/vscode/keybindings.md

 ///////////////////////// KEYBINDINGS /////////////////////////
 ///////////////////////// KEYBINDINGS /////////////////////////
 ///////////////////////// KEYBINDINGS /////////////////////////
-// Place your key bindings in this file to override the defaults [
+// Place your key bindings in this file to override the defaultsauto[] [
   {
     "key": "ctrl+j",